Swan Hellenic: 2017–present: Second revival

 In February 2017, G Adventures announced it had acquired the Swan Hellenic brand, with the plan to restart operations in 2018.
 Itineraries were scheduled to be released that summer, though none were ultimately publicized and released for sale.

 On 22 July 2020, a team led by former cruise industry executive Andrea Zito announced it had purchased Swan Hellenic from G Adventures.
 Zito, who had helped to broker the sale of Swan Hellenic to G Adventures in 2017 while working for V-Ships Leisure, said the revived brand will retain its British heritage and maintain the breadth of international offerings provided in the past by honing in on its focus on exploring different cultures across global destinations.
 The revived brand will launch with offices in Cyprus, Düsseldorf and Monaco.

 Swan Hellenic is scheduled to begin operations with the brand's first-ever new-build, an expedition vessel built by Helsinki Shipyard in Hietalahti, scheduled for delivery in August 2021 for a November 2021 debut, with a sister ship slated for delivery in September 2022 for an October 2022 debut.
 The 152-passenger vessels are designed to sail in the polar regions and the tropics.
 The vessels, temporarily named Vega 1 and Vega 2, will be built to Polar Class 5, measure 113 metres (370 ft) long, 20,2 metres (66 ft) wide and have a maximum crew capacity of 120.
 The ownership of Swan Hellenic is split between three Cyprus-based companies (shareholders, also listed as shipowners) - Capstans Ltd, Valbridge Ltd, and Diamant Ltd.

+SH Diana hunger strike

+In November 2024, passengers on the cruise ship SH Diana went on hunger strike after the vessel skipped landings on an Antarctic and South Georgia cruise due to one of the ship's electric motors failing.
+The ship was a year old, but had to return to Ushuaia for repairs.
+The cruise cost at least £7,000-£10,000 per passenger, and Swan Hellenic offered passengers a 50% refund or a 65% future cruise credit that expired within two years, and stated that the compensation met legal requirements and that the itinerary change was made for safety reasons.
+This prompting dissatisfaction among some guests, many of whom called for full reimbursements.